arnavkartikeya/JavaMachineLearning/README.md

 # JavaMachineLearning
 In progress library for machine learning in Java aimed for easy and beginner friendly use.
-Currently has multivariable linear and logistic regression.
+Currently has multivariable linear regression and logistic regression (softmax regression still to come).

 ## Sample use: